undead404/you-must-hear/docs/tags/dance.md

 Last updated: <time datetime="2025-10-28T06:46:47.190Z">Tue Oct 28 2025 08:46:47 GMT+0200 (Eastern European Standard Time)</time>

+### Description

+Dance is an electronic music genre designed to get people moving with its steady, pulsing beats and infectious rhythms.
+Born from disco and evolving through club culture, it emphasizes repetitive hooks, synthesized sounds, and drops that build energy on the dancefloor.
+The genre prioritizes physical response over complex lyrics, creating an accessible and euphoric listening experience.

 ### 100 chronological releases

 | Place | Cover | Date | Artist | Album |